-Young children typically love animals but they may not always know how to treat them.
+Little ones typically love animals, especially furry friends like dogs, but they don’t always know how to treat them.
 Toddlers especially can be rough with pets and sometimes they might even intentionally hurt an animal.
 If your toddler is ever mean to your dog, you might wonder what you can do to deal with their behavior.

-So, what do you do if your toddler is mean to the dog?
-Most toddlers are mean to animals like dogs because they don’t understand that they are living creatures with feelings and instead see them as a toy to play with.
-If your toddler is being mean to the dog then immediately address the behavior, explain they are hurting the dog, and show them how to play nicely.
+Most toddlers are mean to animals like dogs because they don’t understand that they are living creatures with feelings.
+Instead, they often see them as a toy to play with.
+If your toddler is being mean to the dog you should immediately address the behavior, explain they are hurting the dog, and show them how to play nicely.

 Children being cruel to animals can be a red flag in some cases.
-But before you become concerned, it’s important to stop and think through the situation.
-Keep reading to hear some insight as to why toddlers are sometimes mean to animals and what you can do to stop the behavior.
+Before you become concerned, it’s important to stop and think through the situation.
+Keep reading to learn why toddlers are sometimes mean to animals and what you can do to stop the behavior.

 Much like every other area of your child’s life, it’s up to you as the parent to be the teacher and model positive behavior for your child.
 If your toddler is intentionally hurting or being rough with the dog, it’s possible they are jealous of the attention the dog is getting.
 If the dog is a new addition to your family, your toddler also may be overstimulated because playing with the dog is an exciting and new experience.